estifanos4304/testfor_c/README.md

-my test readme file for this test projects
+my edited test readme file for this test projects